MichaelAquilina/zsh-autoswitch-virtualenv/README.md

 Simply create a `.venv` file with the name of the virtualenv you want to automatically switch to when you move into the directory.
-Moving out of the directory will automatically switch back to the default python virtual environment - set by `AUTOSWITCH_DEFAULTENV` environment variable.
+Moving out of the directory will automatically switch back to the default python virtual environment - set by the `AUTOSWITCH_DEFAULTENV` environment variable.
 If `AUTOSWITCH_DEFAULTENV` has not been set, then moving to a directory without a `.venv` file will simply deactivate any currently active virtualenv.